 We are a team.
 My daughter was born on October 2011 and she has never been fed any meat or dairy and I’m so grateful for that and her health has been clean as a whistle.
 But we were still eating it.
 That first year of her life was brutal.
 Not only was being a new mom really tough on me, but he started to have flareups back to back.
-It was so incredibly hard taking care of a baby and a husband that couldn’t walk.
+It was so incredibly hard taking care of a baby and a husband that couldn’t walk most days.
 After all these years, I knew once and for all something had to change.

 I knew I couldn’t expect him to do it alone, so I committed to being a vegetarian myself.
 We started eating vegetarian May 2012 and by October 2012 (my daughter’s birthday), we committed to being vegan.
 We had still been eating cheese and honestly, I still had some chicken here and there, but by October he had another gout flareup and was on crutches at our daughter’s 1 year birthday party.
 He couldn’t even help me set up and I was so frustrated and just tired of it all.
 I just knew then and there it had to stop.
 It was that day at my daughter’s birthday party, that I had my last piece of chicken.
-I had just began to research factory farming and began to detest the idea of meat, knowing what the animals had gone through before they ended up on my plate.
+I had just began to research factory farming and really detest the idea of meat, knowing what the animals had gone through before they ended up on my plate.
 That truly was the defining moment of choosing a vegan lifestyle.
 No looking back.

 The scary truth and how it’s changed me.
 That brings me to my next discovery.
 Now, I’m not going to condemn anybody that eats meat or dairy, that is not my purpose here.
 Again, I am just sharing the complete truth of why I personally am vegan and why my heart is committed to it.
 I simply am not the same person anymore.
 It is one thing to choose veganism for health reasons, but it’s an entirely different world of what being a vegan truly means, when it is about the animals.
 The very definition is obstaining from the use of animal products, in any way.
 I cannot, will not, ever consume meat or dairy again knowing what I have learned about factory farming.
 Let’s just put aside the known health issues that can arise from meat and dairy, I know, I have lived it firsthand, but instead look at the ethical side.
 That’s the part that changed my soul.
 For one, these animals are injected with all kinds of growth hormones and antibiotics and God knows what, but more than that, they are treated worse than you could ever imagine.